realpython/materials/.github/ISSUE_TEMPLATE/bug_report.md

 ---

----

-Please note that the best way to get support for Real Python courses & articles is to join one of our [weekly Office Hours calls](https://realpython.com/office-hours/) or in the [RP Community Slack](https://realpython.com/community/).
+:information_source: Please note that the best way to get support for Real Python courses & articles is to join one of our [weekly Office Hours calls](https://realpython.com/office-hours/) or in the [RP Community Slack](https://realpython.com/community/).

 You can report issues and problems here, but we typically won't be able to provide 1:1 support outside the channels listed above.

----

 **Describe the bug**
 A clear and concise description of what the bug is.